Let Her Inspire You

 Plan Your Trip

 Situated in the Eastern Caribbean, Saint Lucia is an island known for her exotic beaches, luxury resorts, striking scenery and the Pitons.
 As one of the Windward Islands, we are found between Martinique and St. Vincent.
 One of the wonderful things about Saint Lucia is the wide choice of transportation available to the Island.
 There are more than a dozen airlines that service Saint Lucia’s two airports Hewanorra International Airport and George Charles Airport, from a host of international and local destinations.
 For those visitors arriving by sea, cruise lines and local ferries dock daily at Port Castries and Soufriere.
 Whether you choose to fly direct, stop off on a cruise or just pop over from one of the neighbouring islands you will find a warm Caribbean welcome awaits you.

 Foreign nationals visiting or entering Saint Lucia are required to have a valid passport from their country.
-Passports should be valid for 3 months upon entering Saint Lucia.
+A visitor to Saint Lucia shall be permitted entry as long as his/her passport is valid for the duration of the stay in Saint Lucia and he/she has proof of a confirmed onward journey.
 Visas are not required where the visitor is a US, UK or Canadian citizen, or where there is an agreement for exemption between home country and Saint Lucia.
-Some countries do require visas (see www.govt.lc/faqs for list).
+Some countries do require visas (see http://www.govt.lc/media.govt.lc/www/resources/publications/saint-lucia-visa-requirements-updated.docx for list).

 Tourist Information can be obtained from: